Hurricanes, typhoons and cyclones

 Tropical cyclones — The natural hazard with the highest insured losses

 Tropical cyclones have enormous destructive potential.
-Hurricane Katrina, which hit New Orleans in 2005, was the most costly natural disaster of all time for the insurance sector, with losses totalling more than US$ 60bn.
+Hurricane Katrina, which hit New Orleans in 2005, was one of the most costly natural disasters of all time.

 Tropical cyclones usually develop from the large-scale clusters of thunderstorm cells that are often seen over tropical oceans.
 They get their energy from the evaporation of surface water with a temperature higher than 26–27°C. When they reach hurricane force (>118 km/h), they are given the name "hurricane" in the Atlantic and north-east Pacific regions, "cyclone" in the Indian Ocean and South Pacific, and "typhoon" in the northwest Pacific.

 Tropical cyclones can be active for several weeks and can stretch across a large area, while wind speeds can reach more than 250 km/h — in some cases even exceeding 300 km/h.
 They mainly affect coastal regions and islands between latitudes 10° and 40° north and south of the equator.
 Tropical cyclones rapidly lose power as they move inland, but the large volumes of water picked up over the warm sea can trigger extreme flooding and landslides.

 In Japan and in the southeastern coastal regions of the United States, the high concentration of assets means that hurricanes and typhoons often cause losses running into the billions.
 In developing and emerging countries, by contrast, extreme tropical cyclones generally trigger humanitarian disasters with significant loss of human life and a very low proportion of insured losses.